rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/KansasCityStyleSweetAndSmokyBarbecueSauce.rst

 This is one of the simplest and best barbecue sauces you can make.
 This sauce follows in the traditions of sauces created in the kitchens of Kansas City for decades.
-It has a thick sweet, smoky flavor that goes great with ribs.
+It has a thick sweet, smoky flavour that goes great with ribs.

 Ingredients
 -----------

 - 2 cups ketchup
 - 1/4 cup molasses
 - 1/4 cup cider vinegar
 - 1/4 cup Worcestershire sauce
 - 3 tablespoons brown sugar
 - 2 tablespoons prepared mustard
 - 1 tablespoon dry mustard
 - 2 teaspoons liquid smoke
 - 1 teaspoon garlic powder
 - 1 teaspoon onion powder
 - 1/2 teaspoon freshly ground pepper

 Directions
 ----------